-- To support this, we're making sure all our recruitment panels are as diverse as possible.
-All recruitment offers also go through a rigorous internal process to avoid any potential bias before they're made to the candidate. - We believe creating a wider population of ethnically diverse managers and senior leaders will be key to closing our ethnicity pay gap. - Building a strong pipeline of ethnically diverse talent is crucial to help us do this, as is supporting our existing GEM colleagues move into more senior positions.
+To support this, we're making sure all our recruitment panels are as diverse as possible.
+All recruitment offers also go through a rigorous internal process to avoid any potential bias before they're made to the candidate.

+Building a strong pipeline of ethnically diverse talent is crucial to help us do this, as is supporting our existing GEM colleagues move into more senior positions.
 We're doing more to champion our ethnic minority population, so they have the confidence and skills to take a step up, and are working with partners to build a more diverse recruitment pipeline.